Manny Machado: World Baseball Classic (Dominican Republic)

 The Dominican team lost to the US in Pool F, failing to advance to the championship round.
 Machado slashed .269/.321/.462 in six games while hitting a pair of doubles and a home run.

-Though born in Florida, Machado decided to play for Dominican Republic because of his strong family heritage, including his grandfather who grew up in La Vega, Dominican Republic.
-He expressed his decision as: “There was no way I could pass on representing the Dominican Republic in the WBC.
-It’s in my blood.
-I’m doing it for my mother.
-I’m doing it for my uncle.
-I’m doing it for everybody who has supported me in my career.
+Though born in Florida, Machado decided to play for the Dominican Republic because of his strong family heritage, including his grandfather who grew up in La Vega, Dominican Republic.
+He expressed his decision as: "There was no way I could pass on representing the Dominican Republic in the WBC.
+It's in my blood.
+I'm doing it for my mother.
+I'm doing it for my uncle.
+I'm doing it for everybody who has supported me in my career.

-And most of all, I’m doing it for my grandfather.
+And most of all, I'm doing it for my grandfather.

-Honestly, if he were here to watch me play in the WBC, I don’t think he would have any words to describe how it would make him feel.
-Which would be O.K., because whether he’s here or not, the only word that will matter when I put that jersey on will be the country on the front: Dominicana.”
+Honestly, if he were here to watch me play in the WBC, I don't think he would have any words to describe how it would make him feel.
+Which would be O.K., because whether he's here or not, the only word that will matter when I put that jersey on will be the country on the front: Dominicana."